 Elektro Provides Access to PPA

-Enron’sownership of Elektro provides Puerto Suárez with access to a creditworthy off-taker and to a financeable PPA, permitting the project to proceed on a fast-track basis.
+ESA’s ownership of Elektro provides Puerto Suárez with access to a creditworthy off-taker and to a financeable PPA, permitting the project to proceed on a fast-track basis.
 Enron is awaiting approval from ANEEL for its PPA with Elektro.

 Bolivian Government Support

-The Bolivian government has expressed a strong interest in value-added power projects being developed in the country and is therefore fully supportive of Puerto Suárez.
+The Bolivian government has expressed a strong interest in the development of power projects in Bolivia and is therefore fully supportive of Puerto Suárez.

+Excellent Location

+The Puerto Suárez project is located near the border of Mato Grosso do Sul, which has strong growth of approximately 10% per year in electricity demand and is dependent on power imports from distant capacity in the States of São Paulo and Minas Gerais.